 The Student Support Team wants to help you succeed in your studies.
 The University has several services to help you with your studies and many of these are located at Stop 1, the home of student services.
 However, if you are not sure how to proceed or just want some general advice please come and meet with us.
 We can chat about how your studies are progressing and if there is anything you need assistance with, we can help you identify which support services might benefit you and help with organising appointments.

-Get in touch with Kyahl, Charlotte and Sonya via email or visit Level 1 of the Brownless Biomedical Library.
+Get in touch with the Health Hub via the webform below or visit the Health Hub counter on Level 1 of the Brownless Biomedical Library.

-At a basic level we encourage everyone to engage with the support on offer at Stop 1 and:
+At a basic level we encourage everyone to engage with the support available at Stop 1 and: